Alabama

 |

-Absentee voters sign an oath on the envelope.
+Absentee voters sign an oath on the inner envelope containing their ballot.
 The central board of canvassers compares the signature on the envelope to the signature in the registration poll record.
 If the signatures correspond, the ballot is accepted.

 |